-Imagine what the answer of the next, in the appropriate order, unanswered big question could be and state it as a fact.
-You can then attempt to do a Test Hypothesis action.
-For this you choose an amount of gathered clues to be used for this roll.
+Imagine what the answer of the next, in the order, unanswered big question could be and state it as a fact.
+The Site and Singularity provide oracle tables if you are unsure.

+You can then attempt to do draw a conclusion.
+For this you choose an amount of gathered clues to be used for the roll.
 You have to at least choose 1 and at most 4 clues to be used in this way.
 Substract that amount of clues from the total amount of clues you have.
-You then roll that amount of dice, like in any action roll and compare the outcome.
+You then perform a Test with that amount of dice in your pool.
+You can't use boons, aid or push this roll.